 Ridding ourselves of a sin is not enough; something must fill the vacuum in our lives.
 We are called to re-build our lives under the direction of the Holy Spirit.
 Before we came to faith, our personalities, identities, and priorities were influenced by our families, other authority figures, peers, partners, society, etc. But now we are called to allow the Holy Spirit to direct the re-building of our personalities, identities, and priorities.
 The more we allow Him to do so, the stronger we will become against temptation to our besetting sins.

 The indwelling Christ changes everything.
 Our personalities, identities, and priorities need to be based on our position in Christ as pardoned sinners.
 He has the power to purge our minds of the sins of selfishness, self-pity, envy, cynical attitudes towards others, resentment, unjust judgments, hostility, superior attitudes that cover our feelings of inferiority, and pride.
-He has the power to heal us of fear, shame, humiliation, low self-esteem, and painful memories.
+He has the power to heal us of fear, anger, shame, humiliation, low self-esteem, and painful memories.
 He has the power to lead us through the painful memories toward forgiveness.
 He has the power to teach us to love ourselves and others by loving us.
 He has the power to expose the lies of the devil and speak the truth from God’s Word to us.
-We should not get in the way of His powerful mercy.
+We should not resist the work of His powerful mercy in our lives.

 We need our minds to be re-built.
 We need our attitude about God to be re-built.
 Often we project onto God the image that we had of our parents; instead, we need to see Him as the Atonement on the cross and the Good Shepherd carrying home lost sheep.
 When we see God, we see love: love that was found in the Atonement on the cross.

-When we face pain without flipping into anger, we open the door for re-building relationships based on forgiveness and love.
+When we face pain without flipping into anger, we allow the Holy Spirit to re-build relationships based on forgiveness and love.
 We can re-build how we relate to others, based on how Jesus sees them and us.
 Awareness of ourselves as sinners in need of continuous mercy keeps us humble and patient with others.